elenaferr0/tsp-optimization/report/sections/introduction.typ

 ./main <instance> [formulation] [timeout]
 ```

-Here, <instance> is the path to the input instance, and `formulation` is an optional parameter that specifies either `gg` for @GG' formulation or `mtz` for @MTZ's formulation.
+Here, `<instance>` is the path to the input instance, and `formulation` is an optional parameter that specifies either `gg` for @GG formulation or `mtz` for the @MTZ one.
 If no formulation is specified, the default is `gg`.
 The `timeout` parameter is optional too and limits the maximum time in seconds to run the algorithm.
 If no timeout is specified, the algorithm will run until completion.
+In order to set the timeout, the `CPX_PARAM_TILIM` parameter is set in the CPLEX environment.

 After running the algorithm, a `.sol` solution file will be generated in the same directory as the input instance, named as `<instance>_<formulation>.sol`.
 This file contains the solution to the problem, which can be visualized using the provided `plot.py` script.

-Example of usage with a @GG' formulation on an instance named `random_10.dat` with a timeout of 60 seconds:
+Example of usage of a @GG formulated instance named `random_10.dat` with a timeout of 60 seconds:
 ```bash
 ./main samples/random_10.dat gg 60
 ```